ChawlaBhavuk/TransformerApp/README.md

 - This shows list of transformers from diffrent teams

 ## Add, Edit and Delete
 - User can add, edit and delete any of transformer.
-Addition and deletion contains these fields:- ● Strength
+Addition and deletion contain these fields:- ● Strength
 ● Intelligence
 ● Speed